Wealthsimple launches savings account with premium rate

-TORONTO —Robo-adviser Wealthsimple is hoping to lure clients away from traditional financial institutions by launching a savings account with a premium interest rate.
+TORONTO —Robo-advisor Wealthsimple is hoping to lure clients away from traditional financial institutions by launching a savings account with a premium interest rate.

-The Smart Savings account, launched in Canada and the U.S. on Thursday, will offer a 1.7 per cent interest rate north of the border.
+The Smart Savings account, launched in Canada and the U.S. on Thursday, will offer a 1.7% interest rate north of the border.
 That’s higher than the average offering for similar accounts at Canada’s biggest financial institutions, said Wealthsimple’s chief executive Michael Katchen.